 In June 1834, Dubuquers organized a vigilante court and tried, sentenced, and ceremoniously hanged a quarrelsome Irishman, Pat O'Connor, for putting five slugs into the chest of his young partner.
 Three days later the town's Methodists sought to elevate the spiritual tone of the place, commencing erection of the town's-and the territory's-first church.
-At least six local blacks, some of them said to have been slaves, pledged modest sums to the Methodist building fund and had their names dutifully, if not always very suitably, inscribed on a circulating subscription paper: "Uncle Tom" (50¢), Caroline Brady (12/2¢), Walton Baker (25¢), Sam Welsh (25¢), Nathaniel Morgan (50¢), and Tilda (25¢).
+At least six local blacks, some of them said to have been slaves, pledged modest sums to the Methodist building fund and had their names dutifully, if not always very suitably, inscribed on a circulating subscription paper: "Uncle Tom" (50¢), Caroline Brady $(12\frac{1}{2}¢)$, Walton Baker (25¢), Sam Welsh (25¢), Nathaniel Morgan (50c), and Tilda (25c).
 A black woman, Charlotte Morgan, wife to Nathaniel, was one of the seven charter members of the congregation.
 Six years later Dubuque's blacks numbered seventy-two, probably about 5 percent of the town's population but enough to constitute the largest black aggregation in the territory.
 In only two instances, both of them unusual, does history record the specific circumstances of blacks' coming to Dubuque.
 One case was that of Ralph, a Missouri slave.
 In 1834 Ralph entered into a written agreement with his owner, a Mr. Montgomery, promising that on December 31, 1838 he would pay Montgomery \$550 plus interest, in return for which the owner would grant Ralph his freedom.
 With Montgomery's permission, Ralph then set off to the Dubuque mines, intent on striking it rich.
 But by the spring of 1839 luck still eluded him and the note was overdue.

 Ralph's contract with Montgomery was evidently no secret at the diggings.
 Two Virginians, viewing the slave's predicament as more than just a good joke, wrote to Montgomery, offering to return the defaulting black to Missouri for a hundred-dollar fee.
 Montgomery, by no means inclined to write Ralph off as a bad debt, agreed.
-The Virginians swore out an affidavit that Ralph was a fugitive slave, then presented the document to a local justice of the peace, who obligingly ordered Ralph's arrest and extradition.
-Accompanied by the sheriff, the Virginians surprised Ralph at his mineral claim west of town, clapped him in handcuffs, and lifted him into a wagon.
-Thinking it best to avoid Dubuque, they took the road for Bellevue, where they delivered him to the captain of a riverboat for transport south.
-But a Dubuque grocer, Alexander Butterworth, had happened to witness Ralph's arrest while plowing a field on his suburban farm.
-His blood boiled at the sight of the hapless black in the grip of slave-catchers.
-Armed with a writ of habeus corpus hastily obtained from District Judge T. S. Wilson, and accompanied by the reanimated sheriff, Butterworth galloped to the rescue.
-He and the officer reached dockside just in time and forced the captain to return Ralph to Dubuque for a hearing, whereupon Judge Wilson, recognizing the far-reaching implications of the case, urged its prompt transfer to the newly organized Iowa Supreme Court at Burlington, of which he himself-at a politically precocious twenty-four years of age-happened to be a member.
-All parties agreed.